gregorl82/SQL_Property_Tracker_Quiz/day2_homework.md

 Q11.
 What are their return values?

-<em>The return values are PG::Result objects which take the form of hashes containing the retrieved data in String format.</em>
+<em>The return values are PG::Result objects which take the form of hashes containing the retrieved data in String format.
+These can be converted to Property objects using the map method and Property.new.</em>